uport-project/veramo-website/docs/guides/react_native.md

 })
 ```

+Awesome!
+That's the basic agent configured and ready to use.
+Let's try it out :rocket:

 ## Basic User Interface

-Now that the agent has been set and configured with plugins we can use it to create some identifers.
+Now that the agent has been created and configured with plugins we can use it to create some identifers.
 For this we will need some basic UI.

 :::note
-Veramo does not impose decisions how you manage state in your app and will work along side any exsiting architecture like Redux or Mobx etc. You can treat Veramo like you would any async data source.
+Veramo does not impose decisions how you manage state in your app and will work along side any exsiting architecture like Redux or Mobx etc. For brevity we just use `useState` in this example but you can treat Veramo like you would any async data source.
 :::

 Open `App.tsx` and delete all the contents and add the following code: